stockton-stem/stockton-stem-badge/README.md

 * It is also used to cycle through the various LED patterns available.

 To de-bounce the input from the button, Timer 0 is setup to run once when the button interrupt fires.
-Timer 0 is setup to generate an interrupt in about 4ms after being started, typically enough time for any noisy input signals from the button to have finised; each subsequent noisy input resets the Timer 1 counter.
+Timer 0 is setup to generate an interrupt in about 16ms after being started, typically enough time for any noisy input signals from the button to have finished; each subsequent noisy input resets the Timer 1 counter.
 Once the Timer 1 counter completes, its interrupt then causes the LED pattern to cycle by incrementing the pattern number.